openprocurement/openprocurement.api/docs/source/tutorial.rst

 Registering bid
 ---------------

-When ``Tender.tenderingPeriod.startDate`` comes Tender switches to `active.tendering` status that allows registration of bids.
+When ``Tender.tenderingPeriod.startDate`` comes, Tender switches to `active.tendering` status that allows registration of bids.

 Bidder can register a bid: